ondergetekende/livescrape/README.md

 Cleaning up the data
 ====================

 Now when you run the previous example, you may notice that the description is padded with a lot of whitespace.
-We really don't want that, so we can add a `cleanup` function.
-The signature is `cleanup(text_content, element)`.
+We really don't want that, so we can pass in a cleanup function with the `cleanup=` keyword argument.
+Its signature is `cleanup(extracted_data)`.
 In this example I'll use a lambda.

     from livescrape import ScrapedPage, Css